catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 Now we are all set to build the dapp.

 ## The Dapp

-The docs mention a lot about creating a `Garden` instance and using it to create swaps and perform actions on it.
-Let's create a hook which encapsulates the creation of garden instance.
+The documentation frequently discusses creating a `Garden`  instance and utilizing it for swaps and other actions.
+Let's develop a hook to encapsulate the creation of the Garden instance.
-We use `zustand` to maintain store in the dapp as it requires less boilerplate and easy to use.
-Please refer to it first if you feel uncomfortable with following code.
+We'll use [Zustand](https://zustand-demo.pmnd.rs/) to manage the store in the Dapp since it requires minimal boilerplate and is user-friendly.
+If you're unfamiliar with it, please refer to [Zustand documentation](https://docs.pmnd.rs/zustand/getting-started/introduction) first.

-### useGarden
+### useGarden hook
 ```ts
 import { GardenJS } from "@gardenfi/core";